dioxus-community/dioxus-use-computed/README.md

 # `use_computed` 🦀🧠

-Alternative to the built-in hook `use_memo` of [Dioxus](https://dioxuslabs.com/).
+Alternative to the built-in hook `use_memo` and `use_reactive` of [Dioxus](https://dioxuslabs.com/).

-The main idea is to make memoizations the most efficient way possible.
+The main idea is to make resource-expensive computations in the most efficient way possible.
+Avoiding unnecessary rerenders and wrappers.

 ```rs
 fn app() -> Element {